tada/pljava/src/site/markdown/use/datetime.md

 of _the most recent, currently active rule_, therefore -05 in this example, and _not_ the offset (-06) that was actually in force in 1900.

-That offset _will_ be delivered for a time that is between 1900 and the next rule change in 1918:
+The historically authentic offset _will_ be delivered for a time that is between 1900 and the next rule change in 1918:

     jshell> TimeZone.getTimeZone(zoneid).getOffset(java.time.Instant.parse(
        ...> "1900-01-01T00:00:00Z").toEpochMilli()) / 3600000